ayush-india/config/README.md

 NOTE: remove all fish.tmp. files form the fish dir to remove all the temporaye enviroment variables required Prgrame to install

-use eza insted of ls
-nnn a freaking nice file manger sccahe (a cacheing system for rust)
+stwich to g++ 12 for no error in nvim use eza insted of ls nnn a freaking nice file manger sccahe (a cacheing system for rust)